Traditional owners seek to overturn plans for nuclear waste dump

 But when the Barngala conducted their own ballot among their community members, 83 voted no and none voted yes.

-Ahead of an earlier hearing, Barngarla chairman Jason Bilney said the traditional owners would continue to fight to stop the dump.

-“We fought 21 years to win our native title and if we have to fight 21 years to stop this nuclear waste dump damaging our country, then we will have to do it,” he said.

-The coalition government’s decision to build the dump at Napandee came in November 2021 when it announced it had acquired 211 hectares of land with the proposed facility subject to heritage, design and technical studies.
+The coalition government’s decision to build the dump at Napandee near Kimba came in November 2021, when it announced it had acquired 211 hectares of land with the proposed facility subject to heritage, design and technical studies.

 The vast majority of nuclear waste produced in Australia is associated with the production of nuclear medicine.